petsc/petsc/doc/faq/index.rst

 ``src/vec/vec/interface/vector.c`` for an example of how these may be written.
 Contact us if you would like to add more.

-How Can I Find The Cause Of Floating Point Exceptions Like Not-A-Number (NaN) Or Infinity?
+How can I find the cause of floating point exceptions like not-a-number (NaN) or infinity?
 ------------------------------------------------------------------------------------------

 The best way to locate floating point exceptions is to use a debugger.
 On supported